andresha20/andresha20/README.md

 - 👋 Hi, I’m @andresha20
 - :blue_book: I study accounting at Politécnico Jaime Isaza Cadavid but I love coding.
 - :eyeglasses: I have been programming for over 2 years and a half now, and I can confidently say that programming is my main passion.
 - 💞️ I’m simply having a good time creating diverse stuff and wrapping my head around multiple technologies to eventually build something iconic.
-The technologies I feel the most confident with is the MERN stack.
+The technologies I feel the most confident with is the MERN & Next stack, but I'm able to learn anything with ease and commitment.

 # Technologies I've worked with:
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)